Monday 3 June 2024

 Seller's photo of cloth Santa

 Still, I never quite forgot Santa, and while keeping an eye out for a doppelganger replacement over the years (and decades), I bought other Santas to act as 'stand-ins' until such time as I could locate one.
 Not that any of the others were ever used for dodgeball, but I liked to dig them out at Christmas to brighten up the living-room in a festive fashion.
 Recently, however, I saw what looked to be the same Santa I had as a kid on eBay, though with one significant difference.
 My Santa had been manufactured 'ready-to-go' as a complete item, whereas the eBay one had clearly been a 'do-it-yourself' kit version that hadn't been sewn together too well.
-As you can see from the seller's photo, the edges were all frayed, and it needed a bit of a clean.
+As you can see from the seller's photo, the edges hadn't been 'turned in' and were all frayed, and it needed a bit of a clean.

 He still needs a bit of a clean, but it's good to see yet another once-familiar face from my childhood back in the fold, along with all the other replacement items I've managed to secure over the years.
 Honest, hard as it may be for you to believe (or appreciate), it's almost feels like they've never been away.
 And, take it from me, that's a good feeling.
 So here's to Raymond for being the source of happy memories of days gone by.
 Hope he's doing okay for himself over in the land of Oz, though I'd be surprised if he even remembers me - or Santa.